restqa/documentation/docs/getting-started/configuration.md

 * **Required:** `no`
 * **Default:** `5000`

 Define the timeout for steps.
-Defaults to 5000 milliseconds.
+Default is 5000 milliseconds.